GreenFluxLLC/google-apps-script-utils/README.md

 # google-apps-script-utils
 Collection of Google Apps Script Utility Functions & Web Apps

-*Author: Joseph Petty, Founder @ GreenFlux, LLC*

 ## Description
 This repo is a collection of Google Apps Scripts that I had originally posted on my blog and several other forums.
+I'm consolidating all of the scripts here, and linking to the original blog posts.

 ## Scripts
 |name|description|